melissamcewen/build-a-bot-workshop/README.md

 * some colored index cards
 * [You may want to print out or save the workshop checklist and blank worksheets to help you follow along](appendix.md)
 * :sparkles: Creativity :rainbow:

-This workshop was created for ChickTech Chicago High School 2017

 ## Contents